 We swapped out our weekend ritual of bacon/sausage and egg sandwiches for cereal or porridge, we swapped takeaways for ‘fakeaways’ (we have still had the occasional takeaway, but it’s been a damn sight less frequent than twice a week), and we got off our ass’s and did things.

 I made myself go back to the gym but focussed quite heavily on cardio and begun to set myself challenges based on how much mileage I could run in what time – and tried to beat this or sustain it each time.
-Some days I hopped on the treadmill for 5 minutes before I had a stitch and blisters, others I powered through and was running 5k every other day and feeling like I had really accomplished something.
+Some days I hopped on the treadmill for 5 minutes before I had a stitch and blisters and went home, others I powered through and was running 5k every other day and feeling like I had really accomplished something.
 This journey has been difficult, but also very rewarding – and I’ve seen my fitness levels soar.
 I’ve never been a runner, but practice and perseverance really do make a difference (take it from a gal who used to pant running down the road).
 But I’m sure you’ve noticed the title of this article, and you’re thinking – hmm, Soph, I thought you said there was a fun way to do this?
 Well, there is!

 On top of eating clean and my weekly gym runs, we’ve also been making something of our weekends.
 Ever since our 10-mile walk in the Lake District, Dave and I had a real taste for a weekend hike and decided to incorporate it into our weekend schedule every other week.
-These hikes didn’t feel like exercise, they weren’t boring and we looked forward to them every week!
+These hikes don’t feel like exercise, they aren’t boring and we look forward to them every week!
 During the week of the hike, we map out a new area of where we can go – whether that’s local or a small drive away, we pack our rucksack with snacks and water and off we go.
 Whilst some of these hikes are tough, it doesn’t fill with me with dread like having to face an intense session on the treadmill, and we actually have a really nice chat and catch up from the week whilst doing this.
 Not only are we burning calories, but it’s a way for us to spend time together and see new things – without spending money.
 Win-win!

 Now for the next part – What is this ‘LISS?’
 I hear you ask?
 So, we’ve all heard of HIIT (high-intensity training) workouts, that consist of short sharp bursts of exercise that really break a sweat and burn calories, but why is LISS still so unheard of?
 I recently spoke to a friend about my weekend hikes and saying how enjoyable I was finding them, it wasn’t until she told me how great a LISS workout is that I decided to look into it.